Curly Hair Adventures

 • Gel

-• Make sure to file your nails, if they’re chipped, prior to starting your wash day.
+• Make sure to file your nails, if they’re chipped, before starting your wash day.
 This will help prevent snagging or tearing.

 • Use a t-shirt to dry your hair.
 Using a towel can cause friction, split ends and breakage, it can also make your hair feel rough/dry.